Skip to main content

 III.

 Now let me tell you what troubles me most.
-It's not that they're lying.
-It's that the lie required suppressing alternatives that worked.
+It's not that the narrative was false.
+It's that the false narrative required suppressing alternatives that worked.

 According to the Canadian Encyclopedia, in 1885 the Canadian government criminalized the potlatch—a ceremonial practice among Pacific Northwest Indigenous peoples where leaders gave away or destroyed wealth to demonstrate status.5 Not through accumulation.
 Through disbursement.
 The ceremony embodied principles of wealth circulation and reciprocal obligation that ran counter to capital accumulation.